raynamharris/shell-novice/_episodes/04-create.md

 {: .language-bash}

 ~~~
-/Users/nelle/Desktop/shell-lesson-data
+/Users/nelle/Desktop/shell-lesson-data/north-pacific-gyre
 ~~~
 {: .output}

-Next we'll move to the `exercise-data/writing` directory and see what it contains:
+If necessary, navigate there with a command like the following:

 ~~~
-$ cd exercise-data/writing/
+$ cd ~/Desktop/shell-lesson-data/north-pacific-gyre
 ~~~
 {:  .language-bash}

+Since we created some files, this directory is now a mixture of raw data, summary data, and scripts.

 ~~~
-$ ls -F
+$ ls
 ~~~
 {: .language-bash}

 ~~~
-haiku.txt  LittleWomen.txt
+NENE01729A.txt		NENE01843B.txt		NENE02043A.txt
+NENE01729B.txt		NENE01971Z.txt		NENE02043B.txt
+NENE01736A.txt		NENE01978A.txt		goodiff.sh
+NENE01751A.txt		NENE01978B.txt		goostats.sh
+NENE01751B.txt		NENE02040A.txt		lengths.txt
+NENE01812A.txt		NENE02040B.txt		sorted-lengths.txt
+NENE01843A.txt		NENE02040Z.txt
 ~~~
 {: .output}

 ### Create a directory

-Let's create a new directory called `thesis` using the command `mkdir thesis` (which has no output):
+Let's create a new directory called `results` using the command `mkdir results` (which has no output):

 ~~~
-$ mkdir thesis
+$ mkdir results
 ~~~
 {: .language-bash}